Success principles activate a power that allows us to CO-create with God.

-They will explain away n calamity, even if it had been avoidable, as just another “opportunity to grow”, out of which can come an equal or greater benefit.
+They will explain away a calamity, even if it had been avoidable, as just another “opportunity to grow”, out of which can come an equal or greater benefit.

 Yes, okay, sure… that’s true.
-Every adversity contains the potential for something great – but most of the time, if the adversity was self-inflicted, the ‘equal or greater benefit’ amounts to a powerful life-lesson learned.
+Every adversity contains the potential for something great – but most of the time, if the adversity was self-inflicted, the ‘equal or greater benefit’ may only amount to a powerful (and sometimes painful) life-lesson learned.

 So with that in mind, I’m still going to try to make wise choices based on sound wisdom, in order to avoid learning my lessons the hard way.